Shows & Dates

 Bookings being taken now.
 For interested schools simply contact today for more information.

-Furious Games is a hard-hitting theatre play about school shootings.
+Furious Games is a hard-hitting theatre play.
 Highly topical and sometimes shocking, this realistic play puts a mirror to our faces and the picture isn’t always pretty.
 With a long record of school shootings in the USA and beyond, we have to ask ourselves how did it come to this.
 Who’s to blame? – computer games, films, parents, society or the education system?
 The play serves as a perfect opportunity to start discussions in the classroom, to reflect, learn and listen to each other.
 Written and performed in intermediate English this theatre play is extremely suitable for a wide range of different age groups.
 Audiences can only profit from this theatre experience.

 Mum: Hello darling, good day at school?